anyei/SFDC-ATARC/README.md

 |                |                     |             |                          |              |          |         |       |              |           |
 |                |                     |             |                          |              |          |         |       |              |           |

 So, the **name** field is just an irrelevant identifier, but you can use this field to give a name to the process, the rest of the fields are sort of self explanatories but i'll include a section dedicated to the meaning of each of these fields later.
 For now just take a good look at this table.

+**Here the custom setting reference for more info https://github.com/anyei/SFDC-ATARC/wiki/Configuration**

 If you were to have more apex classes (processes) to hook them into the trigger, you will need to add multiple entries to the custom setting.. this is how it would look.